 Track your miles traveled using a notebook in your car or download one of the free mileage tracking apps out there.

-You should also hold onto bills for routine maintenance such as oil changes, tire rotations, or other major automobile upkeep.
+You should also hold onto bills for routine maintenance such as oil changes, tire rotations, or other major automobile repairs.

 To stay on the more cautious side, always ask for itemized receipts that break down exactly what services and parts were included.